Best Sleeping Pads for Backpacking of 2025

 Lengths: 72”, 72” wide, 77”

 We tested the UberLite on weekend backpacking trips (we were too concerned about durability to test it on thru-hikes).
-We were pleasantly surprised to find it nearly identical in feeling to the NeoAir X-lite.
+We were pleasantly surprised to find sleeping on it nearly identical in feeling to the NeoAir X-lite.
 The length and width and height are the same—only the whole package is lighter in weight.

 The fabric is see-through, which is a little disconcerting.
 If you choose this pad, we recommend using it with a groundsheet and bathtub floor on your tent.
 We also recommend checking your campsite and clothing for anything that could damage the fabric.